 - BORROWING PERIOD

 The majority of library materials may be borrowed for up to three (3) weeks.
 They can be renewed in person, online or by phone one (1) time for an additional three weeks as long as there is no one else waiting for them.
-The only exceptions are VHS and DVD films; magazines, music CDs, art prints and museum passes.
+The only exceptions are VHS and DVD films; magazines, music CDs, art prints, tablets and museum passes.
 Feature films on VHS and DVD, music CDs and magazines may be borrowed for one (1) week and renewed one time for an additional week.
 Television series on VHS or DVD may be borrowed for up to two (2) weeks and renewed one time for an additional two weeks.
+Tablets can be borrowed for one (1) week with no renewals.
 Art prints may be borrowed for up to one month no renewals.
-Museum passes may be borrowed for one (1) day.
+Museum passes may be borrowed for three (3) days.
 The borrowing period for materials form other libraries is determined by the owning library.
 Current issues of Highland Public Library periodicals and all newspapers may not be borrowed.
 Patrons with fines of more than ten ($10) dollars or still holding overdue materials are not permitted to borrow or renew any library materials.

 - CHARGES FOR OVERDUE MATERIALS AND CARD REPLACEMENT

 Any item borrowed from the library which is not returned on the date due will be considered OVERDUE and a fine of twenty-five ($.25) cents per day per item will be charged for each overdue day the library is open.
-Exceptions are VHS and DVD items, art prints and e-readers.
-The Overdue charge for VHS and DVDs and e-readers is one ($1.00) dollar per day overdue.
+Exceptions are tablets, art prints and e-readers.
+The Overdue charge for tablets and e-readers is one ($1.00) dollar per day overdue.
 The overdue charge for art prints is five ($5.00) dollars per day overdue.
 If a patron has one or more items overdue they may not check out any other items.